 Ignoring routine upkeep can let minerals sneak back into your water, leading to buildup that shortens the life of your appliances and plumbing.
 Knowing when maintenance is needed can help you fix small problems before they turn into bigger ones.

-Here are the most common signs your softener needs attention and how to keep your home’s water quality where it should be.
+Here are the most common signs that indicate you need water softener maintenance and how to keep your home’s water quality exactly where it should be.

 Why Water Softener Maintenance Matters